OBrienBenjamin/ChiCo_MPS/README.md

 Please see the following for papers that used this toolkit:

 Chiara Mazzocconi, Benjamin O’Brien, Kevin El Haddad, Kübra Bodur, Abdellah Fourtassi.
 Differences between Mimicking and Non-Mimicking laughter in Child-Caregiver Conversation: A Distributional and Acoustic Analysis.
-Proceedings of the 45th Annual Conference of the Cognitive Science Society., Aug 2023, Sidney, Australia. [https://hal.science/hal-04415454]
+Proceedings of the 45th Annual Conference of the Cognitive Science Society., Aug 2023, Sydney, Australia. [https://hal.science/hal-04415454]

 Chiara Mazzocconi, Benjamin O’Brien, Kübra Bodur et al. Do children laugh like their parents?
 Conversational laughter mimicry occurrence and acoustic alignment in middle-childhood, 01 July 2024, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-4570818/v1]